 - E361-2 – The ECM will derate the power.
 The power will be derated at one percent per second.

 - E361-3 – The ECM will derate the power.
 The power will be derated at one percent per second.

 Cooling system performance is a critical part of proper machine operation and engine service life.

-Understanding how your cooling system works, and ensuring its correct maintenance can help reduce the owning and operating costs of your equipment.
+Understanding how your cooling system works and ensuring its correct maintenance can help reduce the owning and operating costs of your equipment.

 Diesel engine manufacturers have increased engine operating temperatures to improve engine efficiency.
 This increase in temperature means proper cooling system maintenance is especially important.
-The cooling system must remove heat in order to keep the engine at the correct operating temperature.
+The cooling system must remove heat to keep the engine at the correct operating temperature.

 Overheating severely shortens the engine service life.
 Find the cause of any problem in the cooling system and correct the problem immediately.